Rainminds/.github/profile/README.md

 ---

-## ⚖️ Core Principle: Authority vs. Intelligence
+## ⚖️ Core Principle: Authority and Intelligence

-Gantral formalizes a separation that already exists implicitly in enterprises:

-- **Agents** provide intelligence
+Modern AI systems already separate two concerns:

-  (reasoning, planning, tool use, memory)
+- **Intelligence** — reasoning, planning, tool use, and memory

-- **Execution authority** determines
-  whether actions may proceed, pause, or terminate
+- **Authority** — deciding whether actions may proceed, pause, or terminate

-Gantral enforces this boundary at runtime.
+Gantral formalizes this separation at execution time.

-This prevents AI-assisted execution from advancing past governed states without **explicit, attributable human authorization**.
+This ensures that AI-assisted execution does not advance past governed states without **explicit, attributable human authorization**.

 ---